-Another exciting thing that the interviewees referred to is that the activity around the project blurs the clear boundaries between the teachers and the students and allows them mutual learning processes.
-Besides, in these processes, students also teach each other and serve as mentors for themselves, so in fact, collaborative learning was characterized by 24 answers indicating the creation of a shared creative space, for example: “When we are facing a problem, we discuss it and often the students will lead the discussion”, “At the beginning of the project, the students sit with the teacher and create a thinking group that aims to set a central goal for a common problem” and “I’ve learned through it, through trial and error with the students, how to do it.”
+Another interesting topic that the interviewees referred to is that the activity around the project blurs the clear boundaries between the teachers and the students and allows them to engage in a mutual learning processes.
+Additionally, in these processes, students also teach each other and serve as mentors for themselves.
+Collaborative learning and the development of shared creative space were mentioned 24 times in the interviews, for example: “When we are facing a problem, we discuss it and often the students will lead the discussion”; “At the beginning of the project, the students sit with the teacher and create a thinking group that aims to set a central goal for a common problem,” and “I’ve learned through it, through trial and error with the students, how to do it.”

-Other interviewees described it as a real learning process: “The teacher becomes a student just like them,” “I learned from them and learned much more with them than being a teacher.” and “you can learn from the children themselves.”
+Other interviewees described this as an authentic learning process: “The teacher becomes a student just like them,”; “I learned from them and learned much more with them than by being a teacher,” and “You can learn from the children themselves.”

-These quotes show how unique project-based learning is through a creative, collaborative space, where both teachers and students end up earning so much more compared to their initial expectations.

-Not only from the knowledge of the teacher himself but also from the shared experience and understanding of other students.
+These quotes show how PBL is distinctive in the development of a creative, collaborative space, in which what both teachers and students receive far exceeds their initial expectations.
+This stems from the teachers' knowledge as well as from the shared experiences and understandings of other students.

 3.5.
-Contribution to school
+Contribution to the school

 In some of the interviews, there was a reference to the joint learning project as one that could contribute to the school.
-This contribution was expressed at 14 different times, with each emphasis being on the possibility of producing a different method of measurement than usual.

-We can learn about that from the following quotes: “In the classroom, I try not to be the source of knowledge but to teach them to learn and do it themselves,” “and we want a good education we need a different education.”
-Alternatively, “go out and search for those who are willing to act differently.”
+This contribution was expressed at 14 different times, with each emphasis being on the possibility of producing a different method of measurement than usual, as seen in the following quotes: “In the classroom, I try not to be the source of knowledge but to teach them to learn and do it themselves,” ; “We want a good education, we need a different kind of education,” and, “Go out and search for those who are willing to act differently”.

-Also, these processes, in their differences, are seen as being conducted differently, thus developing different abilities in children.
-We can learn about the differences from the following quotes: “The classroom structure is different.
+Also, these processes are seen as being conducted differently, thus developing different abilities in children, as seen in the following quotes: “The classroom structure is different.
 The teaching style is different; the style is different, something unconventional”, “He (the student) exercised his creativity.
-We made him think outside the box, which is part of our goal” or “Significant learning; this is real learning; authentic learning; experiential learning. “
+We made him think outside the box, which is part of our goal” or “Significant learning; this is real learning; authentic learning; experiential learning.”

-In one of the interviews, one teacher concluded as follows: “I think when the kids come into the lab or the room they work in regularly, the atmosphere is different.
+In one interview, a teacher concluded: “I think when the kids come into the lab or the room they work in regularly, the atmosphere is different.
 It should be a room that is not like a classroom, a room with an inviting environment that encourages clear thinking.
 Even at the level of putting rugs, sitting on the floor ... the atmosphere in the room should be different.
-I think creativity comes out when not sitting in a chair at a desk, and in addition to having the technical means to carry out the project, whether it’s a computer, a desk, ... they found that conventional book learning was boring and while researching and meeting with knowledge experts, they Develop interactive book extensions.
+I think creativity comes out when not sitting in a chair at a desk.
+In addition to having the technical means to carry out the project, whether it’s at a computer, a desk ... they found that conventional book learning was boring and while researching and meeting with knowledge experts, they develop interactive book extensions.
 Nothing compares to regular classroom learning.”

-The capabilities that develop following these kinds of projects can be learned from quotes such as: “We learn that in order to reach our goal we must invest in important values such as collaboration, teamwork, professionalism and striving for excellence and success”, “a (developing) value educational approach for children.” or “(developing) thinking outside the box”
+The capabilities that develop following these kinds of projects are described in quotes such as: “We learn that in order to reach our goal we must invest in important values such as collaboration, teamwork, professionalism and striving for excellence and success”; “a (developing) value educational approach for children” or “(developing) thinking outside the box”.